iknowjason/CMLab/files/chef/chef-lab-guide.md

 ### Chef Master:  Initial Server Core Setup

 In this section, you'll set up the Chef Server on your Linux master server.
 SSH into the linux master Ubuntu 22.04 by looking at the results from ```terraform output```.
+You might need to wait until all of the packages have installed (bootstrap complete) before starting this process.
+You can ```tail -f /var/log/user-data.log``` and watch the logfile in realtime.
+When bootstrap is complete, you should see **End of bootstrap script**.

 1. Install Chef Server on Linux Master (lin1):
    ```bash